jess-sheneberger/cockroach-cloud-golang/README.md

-# Go API client for openapi
+# Go API client for ccloud

 This is an early access, experimental version of the Cloud API.
 The interface and output is subject to change, and there may be bugs.